Shield with NIST SP 800-171

 When requested, your system security plan and associated plans of action for any planned implementations or mitigations need to be submitted to the responsible federal agency/contracting office.
 Federal agencies may consider the submitted system security plans and plans of action as critical input to a risk management decision of whether to process, store, or transmit CUI on a system hosted by a nonfederal organization and whether it is advisable to pursue an agreement or contract with the nonfederal organization.

-There are 14 families of recommended security requirements for protecting the confidentiality of CUI in nonfederal systems and organizations.
+There are 17 families of recommended security requirements for protecting the confidentiality of CUI in nonfederal systems and organizations.
 Each organization can implement a variety of potential security solutions, either directly or using managed services, to satisfy the security requirements.
 Organizations can also implement alternative but equally effective security measures to satisfy a requirement.

-The control families are the following:
+The control families are as follows:

 • Access Control